cocogitto/cocogitto/README.md

 ### Auto bump

-Assuming we are working on the following git repository :
+Assuming we are working on the following git repository:
 ```
 * (HEAD -> master) feat: another cool feature
 * docs: add some documentation